kaustubhsant/CSC591-DevOps-Project/README.md

 ###Test Goal 1 :

-The ability to run unit tests, measure coverage, and report the results.
+"The ability to run unit tests, measure coverage, and report the results."

 1. Running unit test:
     ```